iyobo/amala/README.md

 ```

 (e.g if using `sequelize-typescript`),
-Then means you are experiencing dependency clashes.
+Then this means you are likely experiencing dependency clashes.
 We recommend using yarn for much improved dependency resolution or, if you must use npm, consider adding the following to your `tsconfig.json`:

 `"typeRoots": ["./node_modules/*/node_modules/@types/"]`